Is There a Connection Between Leaky Gut and Atopic Dermatitis?

 Leaky gut is a condition in which the intestinal lining is compromised.
 The intestinal lining is made up of layers.
 When a person has leaky gut, the normal covering in the intestines has cracks.
 While normally only the smallest particles of food and nutrients are absorbed through the intestinal wall, in a person with leaky gut, larger food particles or toxins can make their way into the bloodstream.
 The body’s immune system attacks these particles as foreign invaders, and this immune response can lead to inflammation and food intolerances or allergies.2,3

-Research from several studies indicates that there may be a higher incidence of leaky gut in people with AD, even as young as infancy.2
+Research from several studies indicates that there may be a higher incidence of leaky gut in people with atopic dermatitis, even as young as infancy.2

 Skin barrier dysfunction and intestinal lining damage

 One of the features of atopic dermatitis is a dysfunction in the skin barrier, and when the skin barrier is compromised, many irritating substances can enter the skin, including irritants, bacteria, viruses, or allergens.
 4 Similarly, when the intestinal lining is damaged in someone with leaky gut, particles of food that have not been fully digested get absorbed into the blood stream, along with toxins, bacteria, or other pathogens.
 These particles are recognized by the body as foreign, and the immune system launches a response, which may result in the development of food allergies or chronic inflammation.1,3

 The damage in the barrier of the two surfaces (intestines and skin) may also be a connection between these two conditions.
 Both the outer layer of the skin and the outer layer of the intestines are composed of epithelial cells.
 And while the surfaces may seem unrelated, some researchers believe it’s not unreasonable to consider if you follow the path from the lips through the mouth and down through the digestive system.2